dsjove/SbjGauge/README.md

 My goal is to create a library that makes it easy to construct a detailed multi-value gauge with the level of skeuomorphism that fits your application's visual language.

 This library is continuing to evolve as my knowledge of SwiftUI increases and SwiftUI's capabilties evolve.
-Every rendering strategy and value is being bubbled to the public interface; with reasonable defaults.
-And the composition model is breaking into smaller and more reuasable parts.
+Every rendering strategy and value is being bubbled to the public interface; with SwuiftUI views.

 The gauges have no intrinsic size.
 On the highest level, a gauge is a Centered-Origin ZStack GeometryReader.
-Every component should specify its dimensions using normalized values.
+Every gauge component should specify its dimensions using normalized values.

 The gauges render well on iPhone, iPad, Watch, and AppleTV.
 I have not thought about the 3D space of AppleVision.